ShuhongDai/ShuhongDai.github.io/_pages/about.md

 I am a master's student in the School of Control and Computer Engineering at [North China Electric Power University](https://en.wikipedia.org/wiki/North_China_Electric_Power_University), currently pursuing my master's degree in Software Engineering.
 I received my Bachelor's degree in Electrical Engineering and Automation in 2023, and my research thesis on fuzzy control was awarded the title of Excellent Graduation Thesis.

 Currently, I am conducting research under the supervision of [Prof. Long Cheng](https://longcheng.eu/) in the [Distributed Systems Group](http://182.92.109.163/) he leads.
-My work focuses on performance optimization, and my current research areas include deep learning, cloud computing, and intelligent transportation systems.
+My work focuses on performance optimization, and my current research areas include deep reinforcement learning, cloud computing, and intelligent transportation systems.